The designer’s question, “what do you want user (or viewer) to do,” brings up a dilemma when it comes to effective design of promotional stickers.

-The second stage of effective sticker design comes after the sticker is posted or displayed.
+Second, the sticker design needs to make an impression after the sticker is posted or displayed.
 Now the design needs to resonate with a different viewer in a different circumstance.
 The sticker on the car bumper, the sticker on the ski helmet, the sticker on the laptop computer… new location, new target, new goal of what you want viewer to do (laugh, be shocked, start a conversation, remember your business or slogan, etc.)

 Effective sticker design for marketing stickers is not easy.
-With today’s technologies for custom printing stickers it seems everyone is a “designer” but it takes an experienced designer to truly create an effective marketing piece – something that actually “sticks” in the mind of the viewer and encourages a particular action.
-I quote Seth Godin again; “Great design is pushing/focusing the user to do something that he’ll thank you for later.”
+With today’s technologies for custom printing stickers it seems everyone is a “designer”, but it takes an experienced designer to truly create an effective marketing piece – something that actually “sticks” in the mind of the viewer and encourages a particular action.
+Seth Godin says; “Great design is pushing/focusing the user to do something that he’ll thank you for later.”